How to get more therapy clients without trying every marketing tactic at once.

 - Claim or verify your Google Business Profile

-- Optimize your Psychology Today headline and personal statement
+- Tighten your Psychology Today headline and personal statement

-- Make sure your website answers: who you help, your specialty, how to start
+- Make sure your website answers: who you help, your specialty, and how to start

 Weeks 2 to 4: Build the foundation

-- Build or update your website with pages for each specialty
+- Build or update your website with dedicated pages for your main specialties

 Month 2 to 3: Earn trust signals

-- Ask 3 to 5 satisfied clients to leave a Google review
+- Ask a small number of satisfied clients to leave a Google review if clinically and ethically appropriate

-- Write 3 articles answering questions your ideal clients search for
+- Write a few pages answering questions your ideal clients already search for

 Month 3 to 6: Compound your visibility

-- Begin consistent SEO to rank for your specialty keywords
+- Build consistent SEO around your specialty and location pages

 Frequently asked questions